 Corsica – Bastia

-Bastia is the capital of the Haute-Corse and about 40,000 people live in the important port city, which lies in the northeast of the island.
-The heart of the city is the new harbor, in which the many car ferries dock.
+Bastia is the capital of Haute-Corse and there are about 40,000 people living in the important port city, which is located in the northeast of the island.
+The heart of the city is the new port, where the many car ferries dock.

-There then borders the Place Saint-Nicolas.
+This is where Place Saint-Nicolas adjoins.
 Here you will find the cultural life of the island with many restaurants and cafes.
-Older people play boules or you just stroll around the harbor.
-The old town Terra Vecchia connects directly, in which one goes through narrow streets and at high houses through.
-In the old town you can also find the Place du Marché with the baroque church Saint-Jean-Baptiste and the old town hall.
-Other buildings to be seen in Bastia include the Opera, the Chapel of Saint-Roche, the Citadel or the Governor’s Palace.
+Older people play boules or you just stroll along the harbor.
+The old town of Terra Vecchia is directly adjacent, where you walk through narrow streets and tall houses.
+In the old town you will also find the Place du Marché with the baroque church of Saint-Jean-Baptiste and the old town hall.
+Other buildings to visit in Bastia include the Opera, the Saint-Roche Chapel, the Citadel and the Governor’s Palace.

-The Cap Corse protrudes in the north of the island like a finger.
-This part of the island is not so heavily populated and therefore the infrastructure is not well developed.
-Above all, the West impresses with its steep coast, which you can travel well on the D 80.
-The coast is very rugged and very rich in books and has a good view of the Gulf of Saint-Florent.
-Roughly from the town of Rogliano, the landscape becomes greener again, cultivated with chestnuts, olives and vineyards to the east of Cap Corse.
-Again, as in almost all areas of Corsica, you will find many old watchtowers.
+Cap Corse sticks out like a finger in the north of the island.
+This part of the island is not so heavily inhabited and therefore the infrastructure is not so well developed.
+The west impresses above all with its steep coast, which can be easily traveled on the D 80.
+The coast is very rugged and very bayed and you have a good view of the Gulf of Saint-Florent.
+From about the town of Rogliano, the landscape becomes greener again, cultivated with chestnuts, olives and vineyards in the east of Cap Corse.
+Here, as in almost all areas of Corsica, you will find many old watchtowers.

-The Nebbio in the north of the island is a fertile cultivated land consisting of a basin and terraces on the Gulf of Saint-Florent, the eponymous capital of Nebbio.
-On the terraces is still grown wine, olives and fruit.
-The coastal town of Saint-Florent is dominated by a citadel, as so many cities on the island.
+The Nebbio, in the north of the island, is a fertile cultivated land consisting of a valley basin and terraces and is located on the Gulf of Saint-Florent, the capital of the Nebbio of the same name.
+Wine, olives and fruit are still grown on the terraces.
+The coastal town of Saint-Florent is overlooked by a citadel, like so many towns on the island.
 You should also visit the church of Santa Maria Assunta.
-On a drive through the Nebbio you come to the wine village of Patrimonio and the village of Oletta with its great view over the Nebbio.
-The landscape is quite green, but in many places you can also see fire damage here.
+On a drive through the Nebbio, you will pass the wine village of Patrimonio and the village of Oletta with its great view of the Nebbio.
+The landscape is quite green, but in many places you can see fire damage here as well.